 George Barna

-Professor at Arizona Christian University • Leads the Cultural Research Center based at the university
+Author • Professor at Arizona Christian University • Director of Research at the Cultural Research Center at ACU

 He was the founder The Barna Group (which he sold in 2009), the Barna Institute, the American Culture and Faith Institute, and Metaformation.
 Through those entities he has conducted groundbreaking research on worldview, cultural transformation, ministry applications, spiritual development, and elections.
 He has conducted more than 1,000 surveys which have involved interviews with more than one million Americans.
 He has directly provided research and strategy for several hundred parachurch ministries, thousands of Christian churches, the U.S. military, Fortune 500 companies, and has supplied polling and strategy to four presidential candidates and various federal and state candidates.
 He has also served on multiple Boards of Directors and Advisory Boards.